vmware-tanzu/velero-plugin-for-vsphere/README.md

 ![Velero Plugin For vSphere CICD Pipeline](https://github.com/vmware-tanzu/velero-plugin-for-vsphere/workflows/Velero%20Plugin%20For%20vSphere%20CICD%20Pipeline/badge.svg)

+The main branch of this repo contains code for the upcoming Velero vSphere Plugin 2.0.
+This is a breaking change.
+Velero vSphere Plugin 1.6.x and earlier, including the Backup Driver and the Data Mover, are not supported by Velero vSphere Plugin 2.0.
+If you need information regarding an earlier release, please refer to [release-1.16 document](https://github.com/vmware-tanzu/velero-plugin-for-vsphere/tree/release-1.6?tab=readme-ov-file#velero-plugin-for-vsphere).

 ## Overview

 This repository contains the Velero Plugin for vSphere.
 This plugin provides plugins for velero based on [go-plugin](https://github.com/hashicorp/go-plugin).